itk-dev/os2forms_selvbetjening/web/sites/default/modules/os2forms_forloeb/README.md

 -------------------------------------------------------------------------------

-* Set “Known anonymous roles” on `/admin/config/system/os2forms_maestro_webform`.
+* Set “Known anonymous roles” on `/admin/config/system/os2forms_forloeb`.
-* Add a “Maestro notification” handler to the webform spawning a Maestro Workflow
+* Add a “Maestro notification” handler to the webform in spawning a Maestro workflow or assigning a task in a workflow.